rameshvarun/showdownbot/README.md

 ![Screenshot](./screenshot.png)

 Percymon is a Pokemon battling AI that plays matches on Pokemon Showdown.
 Percymon is built using Node.js.
+Check out [the full project write-up here](https://varunramesh.net/content/documents/cs221-final-report.pdf).

 ## Setting up the repository